snair2001/WalletRiskAgentWithIExec/Feedback.md

-We would like to continue working with IExec.
-Towards this, we request a small grant.
-Kindly let us know how we should proceed to apply for the grant.
+We would like to continue our work with iExec and, toward this end, would like to request a small grant.
+Please let us know the appropriate next steps to apply.